bam2008/ai-cloaker/README.md

 ![Run Button](./assets/run.png)

 6. **That's it!** Once you give permissions to the script as prompted when you click run for the first time, the script will run and do its thing.
+Now if you want to do it to another document, you only have to do steps 3-5.

 **Note**: if you don't want the blue underlines to show in the Google doc, turn off grammar suggestions.